mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/DM-QUICK-REFERENCE.md

 **Newly Discovered Truth (Black Archive Documents):**
 - House Blackwood was investigating corruption in noble houses
-- They discovered conspiracy to hide First Sundering's true cause
+- They discovered conspiracy to hide First Worldrend's true cause
 - World-Splitter components were planted as evidence
 - Trial was rigged - key witnesses intimidated or killed
 - Real conspirators: Coalition of noble houses covering up their ancestors' crimes